WhiZTiM/UbjsonCpp/README.md

 ----------------------------------------------

-#### Current Status as of 11th February, 2015
+#### Current Status
-* A StreamWriter hasn't been implemented - slated fo 21th Feb, 2015
+* High Precision numbers haven't been implemented for Value semmantics - slated for 28th Feb, 2015
-* High Precision numbers haven't been implemented for Value semmantics - slated for 25th Feb, 2015
+* StreamReader and StreamWriter cannot cater for HighPrecision Numbers, and Binary - beta, slated for 20th March, 2015
-* The StreamReader is still in Alpha stage, hasn't been fully tested - beta, slated for 27th Feb, 2015
+* StreamReader already handles Strongly typed containers, but StreamWriter is yet to do so - 20th March, 2015
-* The requirements for StreamType isn't well defined, yet. - slated for - 5th March, 2015
+* The requirements for StreamType isn't well defined, yet. - slated for - 25th March, 2015

 ----------------------------------------------